- 1. Jg. 1920, No. 1 -

 Whether we will get out of misery again depends on two things.
 First of the dubious benevolence of the hitherto hostile governments in more than one relationship.
 It would be bad if we wanted to rely too much on it or even leave it alone, like Austria.
 And the less it will be necessary the more we ourselves find the strength to rouse ourselves.
 In other words, the more resolute, more resigned, the more earnestly we unite ourselves for common, planned work in the service of the German fatherland.

 Unfortunately, such a union, a victorious awakening of the solidarityThought (I understand this also under socialism and socialization) so far in Germany not much to notice.
 Neither political nor economic nor social.
-The Association of German States to a Although Germany is increasingly seen as a national and economic necessity, willingness to do so through sloth and self-indulgence has not yet become master.
+The Association of German States to ones have a Although Germany is increasingly seen as a national and economic necessity, willingness to do so through sloth and self-indulgence has not yet become master.
 The old parties are resurrected with new company signs and bicker at the same words (because it does not come to action) and with the same disgusting methods as before.
 The integration of economic groups and their classification into a well-functioning whole organism is widely recognized as desirable and reasonable; but industry still stands against trade, city against country, consumer against producer; and economic egoism celebrates hellish triumphs.
 The working group between employee and employer, the peace between the classes and classes, is preached tirelessly; but all the sermons have not yet been able to fill the deep chasm of alienation and malevolence, which has been fixed by age.
 We live the letter in a social and democratic republic; but the spirit of socialism and the Democracythat means respect, understanding, benevolence and justice has not come to life.

 It may be daring to start a newspaper at this time and under such motto.
 Be daring!
 If there is no reverberation, it will be all the worse - not for me as well as for the community.